 A firm is required to register as a public accounting firm with the Department if it:

-Note: General business corporations and other business entities are not allowed to register as public accounting firms.
+Note: General business corporations and other non-professional entities are not allowed to register as public accounting firms.

 The most common error that delays a firm's registration is not choosing a proper firm name.
 Firms with names that are not in compliance with the rules cannot be registered.
+Visit the Professional Corporation Unit Tips to Avoid Unnecessary Processing Delays.
 Firms are urged to contact the Professional Corporations Unit for a review of their proposed name at opcorp@nysed.gov.

 The firm registration process is a multiple step process dependent on the type of entity being formed.
 All firms are requested to contact the Professional Corporations Unit (opcorp@nysed.gov) for guidance in their firm's formation and the firm's initial corporate filings.
 Firms that are not properly formed cannot be registered.